 The weight threshold for most airlines is around 20 kilograms per bag, so why use a quarter of that weight on a roller bag?
 Yes, they make life easier but unless you are getting public transport to the airport, odds are you’ll actually be carrying your bags a very short portion of your trip.

 By using a duffle bag, instead of a roller bag, you could save yourself 5+ kilograms of weight allowance.
 The average excess baggage charge is around £10 per kilogram each way, so those few extra minutes struggling carrying a duffle bag, could potential save you £100.
 The most popular duffle bag, although not as light as the Osprey Transport bags, are The North Face Base Camp Duffle bags, known for their hardwearing, ruffed exterior these bags are the go to for long lasting duffle bags.

 If you are traveling with skis, then the chances are you have already paid for ski carry.
 Depending on your airline, ski carriage adds another 20kg to your overall weight allowance, so why just use your ski carriage of just skis?
 Why not opt of a double ski bag?
 It weighs more than a single sleeve but it is far more versatile and able to carry extra gear to help spread the weight of your 40-kilogram allowance evenly.

 If you are traveling with a friend and you both have two pairs of skis, a great way to make sure you stay off those rental skis is to swap a pair of skis, so if one bag gets lost, you both have a pair of your own skis.

 By using the lightest duffle bag and carrying on your ski boots with some extra gear packed in, you can easily save up to 8 kilos in baggage allowance.
 But sometimes that still isn’t enough to get you under that 20kg mark.
-Depending on the airline and the check in steward, you may get away with this free of charge, just remember manors are everything.
+Depending on the airline and the check-in steward, you may get away with this free of charge, just remember manners are everything.